Shane O'Connor (footballer): Ipswich Town

 In July 2009, after a short trial O'Connor signed a one-year deal with Championship side Ipswich Town, who were managed by his boyhood hero, Roy Keane.
 O'Connor made his debut for Ipswich in the League Cup away against Shrewsbury Town, replacing Jack Ainsley as a substitute at half-time; the "Tractor Boys" went on to win the match on penalties following a 3–3 draw.
 He made his first league start for Ipswich on 20 February, in a 1–0 win over Sheffield Wednesday at Hillsborough.
 He played a further eleven league games for Ipswich in 2009–10; he impressed in midfield against Cardiff City, though gave away a penalty in a draw at home to Doncaster Rovers.
 At the end of the campaign he was handed a new two-year deal, which he eventually signed.
-However experienced player Mark Kennedy was also signed for a £75,000 fee, and was expected to battle O'Connor for the left-back spot.
+However, experienced player Mark Kennedy was also signed for a £75,000 fee, and was expected to battle O'Connor for the left-back spot.

-He appeared in five of the club's first six games of 2010–11, but was then dropped from the first team after suffering from a torn hamstring on international duty, and did not play again until a three-game spell in December.
+He appeared in five of the club's first six games of 2010–11.
+He was then dropped from the first-team after suffering from a tore hamstring on international duty, and did not play again until a three-game spell in December.
 He set up Jason Scotland for Ipswich's third in a 3–0 win over Leicester City at Portman Road on 18 December.
-However he ruptured and dislocated his shoulder joint, and so did not appear again until 25 January, in a 3–0 League Cup semi-final defeat to Arsenal at the Emirates Stadium.
+However, he ruptured and dislocated his shoulder joint, and so did not appear again until 25 January, in a 3–0 League Cup semi-final defeat to Arsenal at the Emirates Stadium.
 This was his last contribution to the campaign, and he was not selected again under Paul Jewell's stewardship, with whom he had a poor relationship.

 At the start of the 2011–12 season, he rejected a six-month loan deal at Crawley Town.
-However he did not feature for Ipswich, and so in November 2011, he joined Crawley's League Two rivals Port Vale on loan.
+However, he did not feature for Ipswich, and so in November 2011, he joined Crawley's League Two rivals Port Vale on loan.
 He saw the loan as an opportunity to win a permanent contract away from Portman Road.
-He played a number of reserve games, but never made a matchday squad at Vale Park before his loan spell ended in January; he felt disillusioned upon his arrival at the club when manager Micky Adams asked him what position he played.
+He played a number of reserve team games, but never made a matchday squad at Vale Park before his loan spell ended in January; he felt disillusioned upon his arrival at the club when manager Micky Adams asked him what position he played.
 He then had a trial with Southend United, also of League Two, before leaving Ipswich Town by mutual consent on 20 January.
 He later admitted he struggled with depression and problem gambling after leaving the English professional football scene, and as a result lost 50% of the footballing ability he had at Ipswich.